 Another bonus to this dish is that you can also make it Low Carb and replace the egg noodles with courgette or carrot spiralized “noodles”.
 The sauce is sooo good here that it will be delicious with or without the carbohydrates.
 It can just about carry anything.

+I use the cooked egg noodles for complete ease.
+All they need is warming through in the sauce.
+So easy it’s crazy.
 I slice up the chicken after baking and place about three slices on the sauced noodles followed by a scattering of coriander.
 I like to add the fresh egg noodles because I find them really quick and actually much nicer than dried.
 About 150 grams per person but packets tend to come in packets for two people anyway.
 I simply heat the sauce in a saucepan gently and then tip in the noodles.
 I make sure the noodles are well covered before putting in bowls and topping with the sliced chicken and coriander.
+It will blow you away.
 I can’t get enough of the stuff!

 I also think that this could be a perfect dish for any left over chicken or turkey.
 It doesn’t have to be bread crumbed to go on the top.
-This is the sort of dish that can carry whatever you want it to, be it left over chicken, spiralized vegetables or just with some green vegetables.
-I can imagine this being very good with some charred tender stem broccoli and asparagus instead of the chicken.
+This is the sort of dish that can carry whatever you want it to, be it left over chicken, fish or just with some green vegetables.
+I can imagine this being very good with some charred tender stem broccoli and asparagus.

 It is very easy to reproduce this as a Vegan Satay Noodle dish too if you use vegetables instead of chicken and rice noodles instead of the egg noodles.